-Please refer to Fig. 2-7 CLI Management for details about LevelOne's setting.
+Please refer to Fig. 2-7 CLI Management for details.
 They are default setting of IP address.
 You can first either configure your PC IP address or change IP address of the switch, next to change the IP address of default gateway and subnet mask.